hasumedic/hasumedic.github.io/_posts/2016-02-23-classes-and-objects.md

     def goesHigherThan(other: Lift) = this.levels > other.levels
 {% endhighlight %}

 We already mentioned the primary constructor, but what if we want to have more ways to instantiate the class?
-Scala allows us to define auxiliary constructors by using the *this* keyword:
+Scala allows us to define auxiliary constructors by using *this* keyword:

 {% highlight scala %}
 class Lift(val levels: Int) {